|

 Cons:

 Quartz is a beautiful mineral that comes in various colors and patterns.
-With options in both natural quartz and manufactured quartz, there is a lot of variety to choose from.
+There is a lot of variety to choose from, with options in both natural quartz and manufactured quartz.

 While manufactured quartz countertops are “human-made,” created from crushed quartz bound with resin,